Ackerman and Goldman on Paternalism

 Consider and Respond to a Possible Objection

 A relevant objection can be that the patient’s rights should not be the only factor in medical paternalism.
 Input and concerns of the family also play a big part in the patients’ decision-making as families are the support system for them.
-Allowing all the freedom to patients in making their own decision may lead to a wrong decision that may cost them their lives.
+Allowing all the freedom to patients in making their own decisions may lead to a wrong decision that may cost them their lives.
 In response to this objection, the answer is that doctors should gain the trust of their patients so the patients have faith in their diagnosis and will stick to the treatment plan made by their doctors.
 Doctor-patient trust is very important in treating the patient.

 Conclusion

 This paper analyzed two opposing views on medical paternalism, one by Goldman and the other by Ackerman, and then further explained the reasons medical paternalism failed.
 Goldman was in support of autonomy whereas Ackerman supported medical paternalism.
-Medical paternalism stems from a place of concern but its approach is wrong.
+Medical paternalism stems from a place of concern, but its approach is wrong.
 Physicians should always inform their patients about their medical condition without keeping anything from them.
 They should allow the patient to make their own informed decision and gain their trust in doing so.

 References